leejungi/Reinforcement-learning-algorithm/maze/README.md

 # Result
 Q-learning vs SARSA
 If the size of maze increases, Q-learning is hard to find the path.
 So i change 'epilson' to 'epilson*iteration/num_episode' in epilson-greedy method.
 Then Q-learning can find the optimal path.

 SARSA can find path from start to end point without changing epilson.
 But it needs more cycles to find the optimal path.

+# MC
+Monte carlo is better than SARSA.
+I think this is because Monte carlo is unbiased.
+But if the Maze size increase, MC takes longer time to training Maze.